eddiechapman/out-there-website/README.md

 - **`template`** (*str*)

     The name of the HTML template for rendering the content.
-Use "news" for news articles and "event" for event articles.
+Use "video" for video articles and "event" for event articles.

 - **`thumbnail`** (*filepath, optional*)